limine-bootloader/limine/STIVALE.md

 into the appropriate CPU mode.

 stivale natively supports (only for 64-bit kernels) and encourages higher half kernels.
-The kernel can load itself at `0xffffffff80100000` (as defined in the linker script) and the bootloader will take care of everything, no AT linker script directives needed.
+The kernel can load itself at `0xffffffff80100000` or higher (as defined in the linker script) and the bootloader will take care of everything, no AT linker script directives needed.

 If the kernel loads itself in the lower half (`0x100000` or higher), the bootloader